 The Cave, 2005

 Large, flying, bloodthirsty creatures await a group of cave divers trapped a mile underground in the world’s largest cave network (filmed in Romania).
 Modern day B-Movie madness, chock full of stereotypes, half dodgy effects and glorious over acting.
-Good fun though.
+We love it.
+DIVER contributor Jill Heinerth was the technical advisor and dive trainer on the movie.

 Deep Blue Sea, 1999